 - Now observe everything about the scene through your senses.

-- Write a poem which includes the use of all five senses.
+- Write a poem that includes all five senses.

-Svadhisthana can be translated to mean “Dwelling place of the self”.
-It’s the sacral chakra, located below the naval.
+Svadhisthana means “Dwelling place of the self”.
+It’s the sacral chakra, located below the navel.
 And it is related to the element of water.

 Have you ever wondered why we lose creativity?